ridlees/Rozhlas2TEI/README.md

 OR

-`python3 digitalnimetody-víc korpusu.py` if you want everything in seperate TEI files (so it generates around 70 documents)
+`python3 digitalnimetody-víc-korpusu.py` if you want everything in seperate TEI files (so it generates around 70 documents)

 I HAVE NO CLUE WHAT IS BETTER :D